At Cronos Clinical Consulting Services, Inc., we provide customized end-to-end solutions to improve the quality of clinical trials data.

 Chief Scientific Officer

-Dr. Yavorsky is the Chief Scientific Officer of Cronos Clinical Consulting Services, Inc. He has lectured in psychology in the...
+Dr. Sirbu is the Chief Scientific Officer of Cronos Clinical Consulting Services, Inc. He has over twenty years of experience...

 Brian K. Saxby